fanchenyou/HME-VideoQA/gif-qa/README.md

 2. Second, download TGIF-QA question sets [[here]](https://github.com/YunseokJANG/tgif-qa/tree/master/dataset), and override `data/dataset`.

-3. Third, download and extract glove.42B.300d.txt [[here]](http://nlp.stanford.edu/data/glove.42B.300d.zip)
+3. Optionally, download and extract glove.42B.300d.txt [[here]](http://nlp.stanford.edu/data/glove.42B.300d.zip)
 and move to `data/Vocabulary`.
-Later when first execute each task, generated vocabulary files will be stored in this folder.
+We have included our word embeddings initialized with glove300D in this folder, with suffix .pkl.
+If you want to try different embedding initialization, remove .pkl files and execute main.py once to automatically generate new vocabulary files.

-4. Optionally you can download original TGIFs and store in `data/gifs`.
+4. Optionally, you can download original TGIFs and store in `data/gifs`.
 This helps visualization.